How the Protestant Reformers are Still Changing the World

 The Pilgrim Colony is Established at Plymouth Bay (Dec.
 19, 1620)

-The Pilgrims step out on Plymouth Rock
+The Pilgrims step out onto Plymouth Rock

 It was four hundred years ago that a group of English Separatists–later known as “the Pilgrims”–arrived in New England.
 They had just endured an arduous journey across the storm-tossed Atlantic Ocean.
 They were anxious to establish a new colony where they could worship God as the Bible dictated, raise their children with a minimum of worldly influences, and live as freemen building their own homes and businesses.
 With a great sense of hope they scouted out the regions around Cape Cod and chose a site for their colony that seemed to present the best situation for building a village.
 Edward Winslow describes it this way,